Skiing in Japan? Look No Further With These Top Japanese Ski Resorts

-Averaging 600 inches of fresh and exceptional snow during the winter season (late December to early April), Japan is a powder hound’s mecca.
+Averaging 600 inches of fresh and exceptional snow during the winter season from late December to early April, indeed, Japan is a powder hound’s mecca.

 Aside from the consistent deep powder, Japan’s snowy mountain ranges create excellent and panoramic skiing and snowboarding experience that is comparable to North America’s.

 Japan's skiing resorts also feature the world’s best and centuries-old onsens.
 Thanks to the country’s volcanic terrain, the hot spring waters are mineral-rich; hence, highly therapeutic.